peering-manager/peering-manager/docs/templating/tutorial/index.md

 these prefixes are announced
 * When announcing prefixes, existing BGP communities are **checked**, and either announced or not
+* The template developed here takes only care of peers, however, you can easily extend it to handle transit and customers as well.

 ## BGP Communities

-The following communities are used for this example:
+The following communities are used in this example:

 | Announce to | Community            |
 |-------------|----------------------|